Two people fall critically ill near UK nerve poisoning town - AFP

 The hospital is the same one where the Skripals were treated.

-"However, further testing is now ongoing to establish the substance which led to these patients becoming ill and we are keeping an open mind."
+"However, further testing is now ongoing to establish the substance which led to these patients becoming ill and we are keeping an open mind as to the circumstances surrounding this incident."

 'Such a quiet place'